Sudhir-Rajbhar/simple-card-1/README.md

 # Simple card Using Pure HTML and CSS
 I will happy to know how can i improve it.
-Thanks,
+Thanks, xD